 If you just happen to be near the cathedral at lunchtime, Funkhaus has a hipster cafeteria vibe, beautiful wine and authentic German cuisine, including its signature dish of salmon with hash browns for €13.

 Haxenhaus is a recommended beer hall for dinnertime antics, it has a meter-long or half a meter bratwurst and pork knuckles ranging from around €16.

 Cologne is a city located on both sides of the Rhine, close to Germany’s borders with Belgium and the Netherlands.
 Cologne is a major cultural centre for the Rhineland.
 It has over 30 museums to visit and hundreds of galleries wander through.

 The airport of Cologne is right between Cologne and Bonn.
 It has good connections to the road network as well as to the bus and railway network.
 The recently modernised Intercity-Express (ICE) railway station begins in the centre of the Airport allowing travel directly into the city, which is very handy.

 Cologne has many hotels, guesthouses, B&B’s and hostels to cater for its Carnival visitors.

-The Lindner Hotel City Plaza is located in Cologne’s trendy Friesenplatz district, and offers a sauna and a modern fitness studio with cardio and exercise equipment.
+The Lindner Hotel City Plaza is located in Cologne’s hipster Friesenplatz district, it offers a sauna and an upmarket fitness studio with cardio and gym equipment.
 The elegant rooms each have a satellite TV, a seating area, and an en-suite bathroom with complimentary toiletries.
-WiFi is free, and there is a restaurant, lively bar and terrace.
+WiFi is free, and there is a restaurant, lively bar and rooftop terrace.